Transforming our Site

 Our new buildings are emerging!
 Take a look at how they have progressed, from the first stages to now.

 Aims and Objectives

 We have embarked on a major redevelopment of accommodation and facilities for our students and staff on the College site.
-Undertaken in two phases, the planned building programme will significantly enhance the experience of St Hilda’s as a place to study, live, and work.
-In particular, it will guarantee on-site accommodation for all undergraduate students who wish to live in College for the duration of their degree.
-It will transform the Middle Common Room for graduate students and provide new teaching, office and social spaces.
-Redesigned gardens will embed the new buildings in the distinctive green space of St Hilda’s riverside setting.
+Undertaken in two phases, the planned building programme will enhance significantly the experience of St Hilda’s as a place to study, live, and work.
+In particular, it will provide a college room for all undergraduate students for the duration of their degree.
+It will include a new Middle Common Room for graduate students and provide new, high-quality teaching, office and social spaces.
+The new Porters’ Lodge and main entrance will revitalise the College's profile on Cowley Place.
+Redesigned gardens will embed the buildings in the distinctive green space of St Hilda’s riverside setting.